-RNA abundance is regulated by balancing transcription and degradation, processes that control the temporal and spatial distribution of cellular RNA.
+RNA abundance is regulated by balancing transcription and degradation in processes that control the temporal and spatial distribution of cellular RNA.
 In eukaryotic cells, mRNA decay is catalyzed by two major pathways, and both can be initiated by deadenylation of the polyadenylated (poly-A) tail.
 After decapping, 5’ to 3’ RNA degradation is accomplished by Xrn1, a 5’ to 3’ exoribonuclease.
 In the 3’ to 5’ pathway, RNA degradation is catalyzed by a multi-subunit 3’ to 5’ exoribonuclease complex, the RNA exosome.
-The exosome also participates in processing small nucleolar and small nuclear RNAs (snoRNAs, snRNAs) and ribosomal RNAs (rRNAs).
-Exosome activities play a role in nonsense mediated decay, non-stop decay, and no-go decay, and are regulated in part through association with complexes such as Ski7p and the Ski2p/Ski3p/Ski8p complex and TRAMP, a multi-subunit polymerase complex that primes structured RNA for degradation.
+The exosome also participates in processing small nucleolar and small nuclear RNAs (snoRNAs, snRNAs) and ribosomal RNAs (rRNAs) and degradation of many non-coding RNAs including those that arise from bidirectional transcription or transcription from enhancers.

 Composition of the eukaryotic exosome